rebelsky/csc322-jekyll/_dev/_handouts/email.md

 Choosing subject lines
 ----------------------

-I get way too much email, hundreds of messages each day.
+I get way too much email, literally hundreds of messages each day.
 I rely on programs to automatically file my email and to search my email.
+I also scan email to find high-priority.
 Hence, I'd appreciate it if you'd help me process email from you more carefully.
 Here are a few short guidelines.

 * Please take the time to choose an appropriate subject line for your email message.